Kakamotobi/Learned/DSA/17-Dijkstra's-Algorithm.md

 - Biology - model the spread of viruses among humans.

 ## Dijkstra's Algorithm Flow
 1. Look to visit a new node.
-Pick the node with the shortest known distance to visit first.
+Pick the node with the shortest known distance to visit first (this is what the priority queue is used for).
 2. Once we've moved to that node, look at each of its neighbors.
-3. For each neighboring node, calculate the distance from the starting node by summing the total edges that lead to the node we're checking.
+3. For each neighboring node, calculate the distance from the starting node by summing the total edges that lead to that neighboring node.
-4. If the new total distance to a node is less than the previous total, store the new shorter distance for that node.
+4. If the new total distance to that neighboring node is less than the previous total, store the new shorter distance for that neighboring node.

 ## Example
 <p align="center">